SKKSaikia/StanfordAI/README.md

 # Stanford AI ϟ

 Stanford is beautiful and majestic; In the heart of Silicon Valley, there lies the mystical and wonderful farm , /University once I called home.
 I studied a quarter at Stanford [[My Experience]](https://github.com/SKKSaikia/StanfordSS) and STANFORD❤ will forever remain close to my heart.
 Here, in this blog, let's concentrate AI @ Stanford.
 The home of Stanford Cardinal; The place that gave me so much; is also the home of Computer Vision Group ; NLP group; AI group and many more.
-The Computer Science building is known as the gates computer science building and houses every CS research groups.
+The Computer Science building is known as the GATES COMPUTER SCIENCE building and houses every CS research groups.
 Let's begin with <b><h>#AI</h></b> @ STANFORD.

 <img src = "https://github.com/SKKSaikia/StanfordAI/blob/master/images/main/ai_stanford.jpg">